VishnuAjk/VishnuAjk/README.md

 # Hi there, I'm Vishnu! 👋

-I'm a Full Stack Developer(learner).
+I'm a Full Stack Developer.
 I enjoy building web applications and exploring new technologies.

-## 🌱 I’m currently learning
+## 🌱 I’m currently working as an intern

 - Full Stack Development
-- Ethical hacking

 ## 👯 I’m looking to collaborate on